-- 20. In particular, a gap in legal protection may be seen as a valuable state of affairs, rather than as necessarily something that must be filled broadly speaking, a healthy public domain relies on or can be structured by specific 'gaps' in legal protection. - 21.
+- Part IV.
+In Part IV(c) of the analysis, possible gaps are listed with examples, but it should be recognized that what is a significant 'gap' in the view of some users of the gap analysis will not be considered a gap at all, or not a significant gap, in the view of other users.
+Accordingly, this gap analysis seeks to identify potential 'gaps' to facilitate policy discussion rather than to make a definitive pronouncement on matters which are the subject of continuing discussions. - 19.
+In particular, a gap in legal protection may be seen as a valuable state of affairs, rather than as necessarily something that must be filled broadly speaking, a healthy public domain relies on or can be structured by specific 'gaps' in legal protection. - 20.
 At the broadest level, one 'gap' is the lack of any legal mechanism for protecting knowledge as such.
 Existing legal protection mechanisms address specific forms or aspects of knowledge and in limited ways, such as undisclosed information which has to meet certain conditions to be eligible for protection as a trade secret or through confidentiality, and is then protected in a limited way for instance, protection doesn't extend to third parties who independently derive the knowledge.
 Identifying a 'gap' in protection may therefore mean clarifying the scope of subject matter that should be protected, and defining the scope of third party acts that are excluded by the protection, so that third parties know what they may not do.